cs3451-f21/a4-f21/README.md

 For each of the three required shaders, the following criteria will be used:

 1. Select a reasonable set of uniforms and attributes for the shader.
-Modify index.html to as described below (button name, description text).
+Modify index.html as described below (button name, description text).
 (0.5)
 2. Modify app.ts to initialize the attributes and uniforms when this shader is used, including updating from the input slider as appropriate.
 (1)
 3. Reasonable code for the shader modifications (even if it doesn't work fully).
 (1)
 4. Shader works as intended.
 (2)

 ## Requirements

 **For this project, you will be implementing three or four shader programs**.
-Three of them will have most of the work in the fragment shader, and one of them will have most of the work in the vertex shader.
+Two or three of them will have most of the work in the fragment shader, and one of them will have most of the work in the vertex shader.
 You have several options for each of the four shaders, so you can choose whichever seems most interesting to you.
 Some of the options in the required shaders can earn you extra credit.

 **Include a description in your index.html web page describing what shaders you chose to implement, change the button labels to correspond to the shaders you created, and add any details about how you chose to implement them to the page below the canvas!**